openedx/open-edx-proposals/oeps/oep-0044-bp-changelogs.rst

 Application and Non-Library Repositories
 ----------------------------------------

 Unlike with libraries, application and non-library repositories contain code or files that are not versioned.
+Examples of these respositories include edx-platform and our other IDAs, like ecommerce, discovery, etc.

 Since this code has no versions, the recommendations are as follows: